Crazy Town

 - Quote by Kenneth Brink of the Karuk Tribe

-- Quote by Sammy Gensaw III of the Yurok Tribe
+- Quote by Sammy Gensaw II

 Jason Bradford